 French Onion Soup / Soupe à l'oignon

 With soupe à l'oignon you have to have the patience to let the onions caramelize, it will make or break the soup.
 Because it is a dish with few ingredients it makes it that much more important to patiently balance the ingredients and season everything carefully.
 I love hearing the origins of dishes, especially one as classic as this.
 It is believed that this French staple originated when Louis XV had only onions and flat champagne while hunting.
 It is possible that it was created long before then, but I prefer a story involving a French monarch.
-When visiting France, never order “French onion soup,” they will look at you like you have seven heads.
+I remember visiting France when I was 11 and ordering “French onion soup,” they looked at me like I had seven heads.
 Just ask for onion soup, they will get the point.

 2 medium red onions, thinly sliced